 You will be required to see your Primary placement partly as a short research task on ‘barriers to learning’ and partly as an aspect of Education that is a topic in the Sociology exams.
 Check out the many changes Primary schools have experienced and submit your findings to your group.
 It may be possible to see the diversity of the intake in the different school placements.
 You should be particularly aware of the impact of immigration on some schools and the changes in how special needs are structured.
 A thorough knowledge of the way schools are assessed and the nature of the curriculum is advisable as part of your preparatory reading.

 While the course aims to help you meet the Standards which qualify you to teach, it also has wider horizons which encompass the Induction (Newly Qualified Teacher) Year and the early years of teaching.
 Many of our ex-Trainee Teachers progress rapidly through the profession so we provide you with an appropriate foundation in knowledge, skills and understanding for meeting the teaching, administrative and management demands which lie ahead.

 To sum up, the course aims to help you become a competent, professional and, above all, creative teacher, capable of developing the imaginations and abilities of the young people with whom you have the privilege of working.
 C Wright Mills (1959) advocated the importance of developing a burgeoning’ sociological imagination’ and that teachers should open the students’ minds and stretch their learning in a way that will help them to critique social norms and expand their understanding of how groups function in a modern society.

-Please Note: The OAKS are secondary provider (KS3 & 4 – 11-16 age range), with a post-16 enhancement, with the exception of Business Studies and Social science which are KS4 & 5 programmes (14-19 age range).
+Please note, The OAKS is a secondary provider (Key Stage 3 to 4, the 11 to 16 age range), with a post-16 enhancement, with the exception of business studies and social science which are Key Stage 4 and 5 programmes (14 to 19 age range).